 The NCDS has detailed measures of parental time investments received during childhood.
-The full set of measures we use to estimate the impact of parental time on cognitive skill are listed in Table 1.7 These measures come from different sources - some are from surveys of parents, others from surveys of teachers.
+The full set of measures we use are listed in Table $1.^6$ These measures come from different sources - some are from surveys of parents, others from surveys of teachers.
 Table 2 highlights some of the key features in the data, conditional on father's education.
-For simplicity we show gradients conditional on father's education, although the gradients by maternal education are similar.
+Since for the parents of the NCDS cohort there is less variation